 Wednesday, September 11, 2013, 3:00-4:00 PM ET A picture is worth a thousand words.
 With beautiful illustrations, imaginative journeys, and timeless lessons, a great children’s book captures the hearts and minds of all generations.

 Join Fuse 8′s Betsy Bird for this exciting preview of the best new upcoming books for kids from NorthSouth, Albert Whitman, and Groundwood Books.
-Archive is now available!
+This archive is no longer available.

 Rifka Takes a Bow By Betty Rosenberg Perlov Illustrated by Cosei Kawa Kar-Ben Publishing (a division of Lerner) $17.95 ISBN: 978-0-7613-8127-3 Ages 4-8 On shelves now.
 History is written by the winners, they say.
 I’m going to lump personal history into that too.
 As far as I can tell, if you live long enough to [...]